shivang51/bess/README.md

 ## Build & Run
 Tested Build On:
 - [x] Linux (Arch Linux: Wayland)
-- [x] Windows (Untested after plugin support was added)
+- [ ] Windows (Broken)
 - [ ] MacOS

-Following commands are only valid for Linux, as build scripts for windows have not been written yet.
+Following commands are only valid for Linux.
 All build scripts live in the **scripts/** folder inside the CMake source directory.

 1. **Clean previous builds** (if you are building after another build)